Breaking down barriers to climate action together

 Partners: Stellenbosch University, University of Cape Town, Universidade Federal Do Rio Grande, Pontifical Catholic University of Ecuador and Cape Peninsula University of Technology.

-Collaborators: The Oceania Project, Living Ocean, Humpbacks and Highrises, Two Bays Whale Project, Laboratorios Naturales De Magallanes Y Antartica Chilena, Pacific Whale Foundation, Dolphin Research Institute, Centre for Whale Research Western Australia, Mammal Research Institute Whale Unit.
+Collaborators: The Oceania Project (NGO), Living Ocean (NGO), Humpbacks and Highrises (NGO), Two Bays Whale Project (a citizen science project with the not for profit Dolphin Research Institute), Laboratorios Naturales De Magallanes Y Antartica Chilena, Pacific Whale Foundation (NGO), Centre for Whale Research Western Australia (NGO), Mammal Research Institute Whale Unit (NGO).

 Griffith News: What is drawing humpback whale super-groups to the African coast?